 (2) When performing the dynamical computations, the modal damping values used clearly affect the bar dynamics, as well as the subjective perception of the simulated sounds.
-Due to the nature of the various dissipative phenomena, damping values are usually frequency-dependent, as discussed in [22,23,36,44,45].
-Although this is a subtle aspect, we used - again for simplicity - constant values for all modes in our computations.
+Due to the nature of the various dissipative phenomena, damping values are usually frequencydependent, as discussed in [22, 23, 36, 44, 45].
+This phenomenon occurs in greater or lesser extent for all materials, particularly for wooden bars, and it will obviously influence the perception of synthesised sounds.
+Although this is a subtle aspect, we used - again for simplicity constant values for all modes in our computations.
 Note, however, that the modal model can accommodate most easily any frequency-dependency of the damping coefficients.
 The average values used in the present computations were based on experimental identifications.
 Obviously, these values are very different for wood and for aluminium bars.